Prince George's County

 (2) any taxes, interest, and penalties accruing after the date of the tax sale

-Payment must be made by cashier’s check, mortgage company check, money order, or credit card.
-Credit card payments must be processed in the Treasurer’s Office (cannot be made over the phone or online).
+Payment must be made using one of the following methods: cashier’s check, mortgage company check, money order, or credit card.
+Please note that credit card payments can only be processed in the Treasurer’s Office; they cannot be made over the phone or online.

-The rate of interest is set under Section14-820 and is computed from the date of the tax sale to the date of the redemption payment (Section 14-828).
-The interest rate, as stated on the certificate of sale, is twenty percent (20%)per annum.
+The interest rate is established under Section 14-820 and is calculated from the date of the tax sale to the date of the redemption payment, as outlined in Section 14-828.
+According to the certificate of sale, the interest rate is twenty percent (20%) per annum.

-During the first four months after the date of the tax sale, auctioned properties may be redeemed without payment of legal fees.
-After the expiration of the four-month period, if the holder of the certificate, or his/her representative, has notified the Treasury Division (in writing) that legal fees have been incurred, a release is required, in addition to the redemption amount.
+During the first seven months following the tax sale date, all properties auctioned as principal residences can be redeemed without incurring legal fees.
+After this seven-month period, if the certificate holder or their representative has notified the Treasury Division in writing that legal fees have been incurred, a release must be obtained before the owner can pay the redemption amount to the County.

 REDEMPTION – AFTER COMPLAINT

-On redemption, the plaintiff or the holder of the certificate of sale may be reimbursed for attorney’s fees and expenses incurred in any action or in preparation for any action to foreclose the right of redemption as specifically provided in Section 14-843 of the Tax Property Article.
+Upon redemption, the plaintiff or the holder of the certificate of sale may be reimbursed for attorney’s fees and expenses incurred in any action or in preparation for any action to foreclose the right of redemption, as specifically provided in Section 14-843 of the Tax Property Article.

-Upon receipt of the redemption amount and attorney’s release/dismissal (if required), the Collector will reimburse the holder of the certificate (Section 14-828).
+Once the redemption amount is received and any necessary attorney’s release or dismissal is provided, the Collector will reimburse the holder of the certificate, as stated in Section 14-828.

-If an action by the purchaser to foreclose the right of redemption has been filed and there is a dispute regarding redemption, an order of the Court is required (Section 14-829).
+If a purchaser has filed an action to foreclose the right of redemption and a dispute arises regarding the redemption, a court order is required, according to Section 14-829.

 ACTIONS TO FORECLOSE

-The holder of a certificate of sale may at anytime after the expiration of six months from the date of sale, file a complaint in the Circuit Court to foreclose all rights of redemption of the property to which such certificate relates.
-If such action is not taken within a two-year period subsequent to the sale, the certificate is null and void (Section 14-833).
-The plaintiff must forward a copy of the complaint to the Treasury Division.
+The holder of a certificate of sale for a principal residence may file a complaint in the Circuit Court to foreclose all rights of redemption for the property at any time after nine months from the sale date.
+For a non-principal residence property, this complaint may be filed six months after the date of sale.
+If the action is not taken within two years after the sale, the certificate becomes null and void (Section 14-833).
+The plaintiff must send a copy of the complaint to the Treasury Division.

-The defendants in the proceedings must be (a) record owner(s) of the property, (b) owner of ground rents, if applicable, (c) mortgage holders and trustees under any deed of trust, (d) the State of Maryland, if appropriate, and (e) the County (Section 14-836).
+The defendants in these proceedings must include: (a) the record owners of the property, (b) owners of ground rents (if applicable), (c) mortgage holders and trustees under any deed of trust, (d) the State of Maryland (if appropriate), and (e) the County (Section 14-836).

-If the court enters a final judgment for the plaintiff, the judgment must vest in the plaintiff an absolute and indefeasible title in fee simple.
-If the property sold was subject to ground rent, the judgment must vest a leasehold interest in the plaintiff (Section 14-844).
+If the court issues a final judgment in favor of the plaintiff, this judgment gives the plaintiff an absolute and indefeasible title in fee simple.
+If the sold property was subject to ground rent, the judgment will grant a leasehold interest to the plaintiff (Section 14-844).

-The final judgment of the Court will direct the Collector to execute a deed upon payment to the Collector of the balance of the purchaser price, together with all taxes, interest, penalty, and charges accruing subsequent to the sale.
-The deed is to be prepared by the holder of the certificate of sale or an attorney.
-The Collector is not obligated to execute the deed until the clerk of the court has furnished the Collector with a certified copy of the judgment.
-If the holder of the certificate does not comply with the terms of the final judgment within 90 days, the judgment may be stricken by the Court upon the motion of an interested party (Section 14-847).
+The court’s final judgment will direct the Collector to execute a deed upon payment of the remaining purchase price, along with all accrued taxes, interest, penalties, and fees that have accumulated since the sale.
+The deed must be prepared by the holder of the certificate of sale or by an attorney.
+The Collector is not obligated to execute the deed until the Clerk of the Court provides a certified copy of the judgment.
+If the holder of the certificate fails to comply with the terms of the final judgment within 90 days, the court may strike the judgment upon request from an interested party (Section 14-847).
+Notify our office once the Court Order is signed for a payoff to process the tax sale deed or send an email to TAXSALE@CO.PG.MD.US .